 History of the USS Arnold J. Isbell (DD-869)

 The USS Arnold J. Isbell was built by the Bethlehem Steel Company in Staten Island, New York.
-The ship had Mrs. Arnold J. Isbell as a sponsor and when it was placed in commission in January 1946, Commander Carlton B. Jones was assigned in command.
+The ship had Mrs. Arnold J. Isbell as a sponsor, and when it was placed in commission in January 1946, Commander Carlton B. Jones was assigned in command.

-As Communist forces took over Shanghai and Tsingtao, the Arnold J. Isbell was docked at their ports as the events occurred.
-Its mission at the time was to ensure the safe evacuation of the American consul and of his family from the city of Tsingtao.
-As Communists invaded South Korea in June 1950 leading to the outbreak of the Korean War, the ship was immediately ordered to the conflict zone, reporting to Destroyer Division 52 as it was making its way to Korea in November 1950.
-Upon arrival off the coast of Korea, the main activities in which the ship was engaged in were screening duty for Task Force 77, port visits at Taiwan as part of the U.S. 7th Fleet display of strength and escorting transportation vessels carrying units of the 45th Infantry Division to Hokkaido, Japan.
+As Communist forces took over Shanghai and Tsingtao, Arnold J. Isbell was docked at their ports as the events occurred.
+Its mission at the time was to ensure the safe evacuation of the American consul and his family from the city of Tsingtao.
+As Communists invaded South Korea in June 1950, leading to the outbreak of the Korean War, the ship was immediately ordered to the conflict zone, reporting to Destroyer Division 52 as it was making its way to Korea in November 1950.
+Upon arrival off the coast of Korea, the main activities in which the ship was engaged were screening duty for Task Force 77, port visits at Taiwan as part of the U.S. 7th Fleet display of strength, and escorting transportation vessels carrying units of the 45th Infantry Division to Hokkaido, Japan.

 In February 1960, the vessel left for the Orient once again, making port visits at Pearl Harbor, Kaohsiung, Yokosuka, Hong Kong, and Subic Bay.
 On 20 April, the destroyer was ordered to rush to the rescue of a merchant vessel that was sinking in the waters of the South China Sea.
-The rescue operation ended with the Arnold J. Isbell having saved over 100 people and transporting them to Subic Bay.
-In June 1961, the ship was assigned a new home port at Bremerton, Washington and at the same time, it was stationed at Puget Sound Naval Shipyard for modernization work.
-The most notable change having been the rebuilding of the superstructure of the vessel by using aluminum-based materials.
+The rescue operation ended with Arnold J. Isbell having saved over 100 people and transporting them to Subic Bay.
+In June 1961, the ship was assigned a new home port at Bremerton, Washington, and at the same time, it was stationed at Puget Sound Naval Shipyard for modernization work.
+The most notable change has been the rebuilding of the superstructure of the vessel by using aluminum-based materials.

-In October 1962, the Arnold J. Isbell traveled with Destroyer Squadron 11 to the Far East to participate in three notable operations, Glass Door, Red Wheel and Sea Serpent.
-By March, the ship had more modernization work done receiving a drone anti-submarine helicopter system.
+In October 1962, Arnold J. Isbell traveled with Destroyer Squadron 11 to the Far East to participate in three notable operations, Glass Door, Red Wheel, and Sea Serpent.
+By March, the ship had more modernization work done, receiving a drone anti-submarine helicopter system.
 In October 1965, the ship left for another Western Pacific deployment, beginning its series of tours in the Vietnam area.
 The Arnold J. Isbell was in charge of search and rescue operations until March 1966, the deployment having occasionally been interrupted by brief periods of upkeep and relaxation for the crew.
 In July 1968, the Arnold J. Isbell was headed to the Western Pacific once more to conduct operations off the coast of Vietnam as a gunfire support ship.
-In 1970, when the ship was on yet another Far East deployment, it was mainly stationed at Yankee Station in the Gulf of Tonkin performing search and rescue operations but also acting as gunfire support and escort for aircraft carriers.
-Early in 1974, the ship was placed out of commission and transferred to the Greek Navy under the designation Sachtouris (D-214) and it continued service well into the 1980s.
+In 1970, when the ship was on yet another Far East deployment, it was mainly stationed at Yankee Station in the Gulf of Tonkin, performing search and rescue operations but also acting as gunfire support and escort for aircraft carriers.
+Early in 1974, the ship was placed out of commission and transferred to the Greek Navy under the designation Sachtouris (D-214), and it continued service well into the 1980s.
 The last accounts of the ship speak of it reportedly having been scrapped in Turkey in 2002.

 Asbestos Risks on the USS Arnold J. Isbell (DD-869)

-The risk for the Navy personnel that did their service on board of the USS Arnold J. Isbell to have been exposed to asbestos is high.
-The explanation behind this increased probability is that in the period between the 1930s and the 1970s the U.S. Navy had a great demand for the fibrous mineral in the building of the ships themselves.
+The risk for the Navy personnel who did their service on board the USS Arnold J. Isbell to have been exposed to asbestos is high.
+The explanation behind this increased probability is that in the period between the 1930s and the 1970s, the U.S. Navy had a great demand for the fibrous mineral in the building of the ships themselves.
 Additionally, the equipment that was usually embedded with the toxic fibers ranged from electrical elements to boilers, turbines, pumps, and valves.
 Some of them only partially contained asbestos, while others, such as gaskets, for example, were made from asbestos in their entirety.

 In this sense, some workers serving on the ship risked more exposure than others.
-For instance, the people that had to tend to asbestos-containing equipment located below the deck had to do their jobs in a significantly more polluted environment as it was difficult for fresh air to come by in those narrow spaces.
+For instance, the people who had to tend to asbestos-containing equipment located below the deck had to do their jobs in a significantly more polluted environment, as it was difficult for fresh air to come by in those narrow spaces.
 The crew members that were in charge of maintenance work were exposed to asbestos on the regular, inhaling and swallowing harmful fibers consistently for long periods of time.